 Spaghetti with meatballs?

-OK, so what we shall eat if we are banned from those familiar “Italian” dishes in Rome?
-Velavevodetto, shows a good example of almost all traditional dishes, in a pretty professional way!
+OK, so how to order food in Rome, if we cannot get those “Italian” dishes we know?
+Velavevodetto shows a good example as they've got almost all the traditional dishes, in a pretty professional way!

 Spaghetti with meatballs / Fettuccine Bolognese style

-Amatriciana, is a type of sauce with tomato, pecorino cheese from Amatrice and guanciale (cured pork cheek), originally from Rieti (province of Lazio region).
+Amatriciana, is a type of sauce with tomato, pecorino cheese from Amatrice and guanciale (cured pork cheek) from Rieti (province of Lazio region) originally.
 Now you will find it a bit spicy because many make this sauce with black or chili pepper.

-Rigatoni is a central-to-south Italian pasta type, like a big brother version of penne.
-Together with the very traditional Pajata sauce, Rigatoni con la Pajata belongs to the most traditional Roman cuisine.
-Pajata, is the intestines of the calf only when it still feed on mother’s milk.
-The intestines have to be well skinned and cleaned then stewed in the typical tomato sauce.
-The creamy consistency with the good balance from the acid tomato sauce, is the key for this dish.
-Unfortunately, I don’t see this dish available often in Rome.
+Rigatoni is a pasta from Central and Southern Italy.
+It is like a big brother of penne.
+With the very traditional Pajata sauce, its name is Rigatoni con la Pajata, which is the most traditional Roman dishes.
+Pajata, is the intestines of the calf only when it still feeds on its mother’s milk.
+The intestines have to be well skinned, cleaned, and stewed in the typical tomato sauce.
+The creamy consistency with the good balance from the acid tomato sauce, is the key to this dish.
+Unfortunately, I don’t see this dish much in Rome.